netgen/ezplatform-site-api/docs/introduction/index.rst

 - ``Location``

-  Site ``Location`` is very similar to Repository Location, but the objects it aggregates are Site API objects instead of Repository objects.
-It also provides methods for simple tree traversal.
+  Site ``Location`` is similar to Repository Location, but the objects it aggregates are Site API objects instead of Repository objects.
+It also provides properties and methods to enable simple Location tree traversal (siblings, children, parents, ancestors etc).
 Example usage from Twig:

   .. code-block:: twig